-The information contained in Chapter Seventeen: Resurfacing, Restoration and Rehabilitation (3R) Projects, dated May 2022, has been updated to reflect the January 2023 Errata.
-The errata incorporates DES 22-03: "Practical Design: Bridge or Culvert Replacement Projects" (approved by the Nebraska Division of the FHWA on January 18, 2023), addresses errors, changes in procedure, changes in NDOT department titles, changes in other Roadway Design Manual chapters and other reference material citations occurring since the latest publication of this chapter.
+The information contained in Chapter Seventeen: Resurfacing, Restoration and Rehabilitation (3R) Projects, dated May 2022, has been updated to reflect the October 2023 Errata.
+The errata incorporates DES 22-03: "Practical Design: Bridge or Culvert Replacement Projects" (approved by the Nebraska Division of the FHWA on January 18, 2023), incorporates DES 23-02: "3R Standards for Expressways with Access only at Interchanges" (approved by the Nebraska Division of the FHWA on August 11, 2023), addresses errors, changes in procedure, changes in NDOT department titles, changes in other Roadway Design Manual chapters and other reference material citations occurring since the latest publication of this chapter.